italia/eudi-wallet-it-docs/docs/en/wallet-instance-attestation.rst

 Endpoints
 ~~~~~~~~~
-The Wallet Provider's backend that issues the wallet instance attestations must
+The Wallet Provider's backend that issues the Wallet Instance Attestations must
 make available a series of APIs in REST format that follow the OpenId
 Federation standard.